winitzki/scall/tutorial/programming_dhall.md

 A function with an argument of type `LeibnizUnequal T x y` can be called only if `x` and `y` have _unequal_ normal forms, provided that Dhall is able to compare values of type `T` for equality at run time.

-Compare this with the way "safe division" was implemented in the chapter "Arithmetic with `Natural` numbers".
+Compare this with the way "safe division" was implemented in the chapter "Numerical algorithms".
 In that chapter, we added an extra evidence argument of type `Nonzero y` to the function `unsafeDiv`.
 The type `Nonzero y` is equivalent to the type `LeibnizUnequal Natural 0 y`.
 Both types are void when `y` is zero; both types have a single distinct value when `y` is nonzero.
 In this way, we see that Leibniz equality types generalize the types of the form of `Nonzero y` to more complicated values and conditions.